-Being a guest in another person’s home can breed tension for anyone.
-But add your dog or cat to the mix and the situation can turn downright hairy!
-Don’t worry – being a considerate guest with pets isn’t as hard as you might imagine.
+Being a guest in another person’s home can be a tense situation for anyone.
+But add your dog or cat into the mix and things can get downright hairy!
+But being a considerate guest with pets isn’t as hard as you might imagine.

 Being A Considerate Guest With Pets

 As with most pet friendly adventures, advance preparation leads to success!
 If you’re planning to travel with your pet, now is the time to start getting ready.

 Bringing your pet along as a surprise for your host is never a good idea.
 It’s possible that your friends and relatives might not be comfortable having your pet in their home, or could be allergic to your furry travel companion.
 So, confirm in advance that your pet is welcome to join you.
 And discuss any restricted areas and pet-related rules for your stay.

 2. Brush up on obedience.

 Traveling with your pets means introducing them to new places, scents, and people.
 It’s your job to help them determine how to behave in new environments.

 In preparation for your trip, spend some time refreshing your dog’s basic obedience skills so he can showcase his manners and impress your hosts!

 Focusing on these three simple commands will make a big difference during your trip: